The Neurobiology of Pain & Opioids

 December 2023

-Congratulations to two Scherrer Lab postdocs, Dr. Chong Chen and Dr. Adrien Tassou, for this month’s publication in Scientific Reports!
+Congratulations to two Scherrer Lab postdocs, Dr. Chong Chen and Dr. Adrien Tassou, for their publication in Scientific Reports!

 Read Graph theory analysis reveals an assortative pain network vulnerable to attacks